eventnetusa/eventnet/src/_work/mini-in-a-stadium.md

 Mini Cooper had two goals for its US debut: generate interest and curiosity in hundreds of thousands of people and give the Mini a larger than life personality.

-EventNetUSA placed the never-before seen Mini Cooper in the stands of the New Orleans Saints Super Dome during a Monday Night Football Game.
+EventNetUSA placed the never-before-seen Mini Cooper in the stands of the New Orleans Saints Super Dome during a Monday Night Football Game.
 Stadium fans enjoyed an up-close look at the Mini and TV viewers got a glimpse each time the Saints made a play in the end zone.

 *Mini in a Stadium* appeared on live TV broadcasts an average of once every 4 ½ minutes and was mentioned multiple times by sports announcers, gaining the brand major publicity.